Gartner: Supply Chains Must Consider Customer Experience

 “To drive excellence in customer experience, it’s important to measure service as the customer does.
 For example, the customer is more interested in having an item delivered on the requested day and time than having it shipped on time.
 So, the first step is to define and measure your success using the same metrics as your customer does.”
 Said Beth Coppinger, Senior Director Analyst with Gartner Supply Chain practice.

 While this may come as an obvious statement, benchmarking for customer satisfaction (CSAT) does not come easy.
-The (ACSI) is used to manage how effective a company’s changes are in correlation to customer satisfaction, through questions and surveys sent to the customers about products and services, but these are not standardised.
+The American Customer Satisfaction Index (ACSI) is used to manage how effective a company’s changes are in correlation to customer satisfaction, through questions and surveys sent to the customers about products and services, but these are not standardised.
 On average, it can take five years for a company to climb only 1%, and 2% a decade for smaller companies, making a comparison between companies more important than a flat-out score improvement.

 “Don’t make any short-term commitments, as the movement is very slow.
 Instead, use the index to benchmark against your industry peers and see how you compare,” Coppinger said.